sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ## SDK development

-Now we have open V831 source sode here, use this https://github.com/Tina-Linux/tina-V83x if you need.
+Now we have open V831 source code here, use this https://github.com/Tina-Linux/tina-V83x if you need.